What should you bring with you on your trip to Israel?

 *Amazing Israel is not responsible for the loss or damage of personal belongings.

 In Israel people dress very casually and in most places anything goes.
 However, we recommend for religious sites such as the Western Wall and Tzfat that you dress modestly in order to show respect for the people and the holy sites.
-For women, a skirt that comes to the knees and a shirt covers shoulders/upper arms.
-Low cut tops are not recommended.
+For women, a dress/skirt/pants that comes to the knees and a top that covers shoulders/upper arms.
+Low cut tops and crop tops are not recommended.
 We also recommend having a pashmina or scarf that can be wrapped over regular clothes.
 For men, long pants and a shirt that comes at least halfway down your upper arm.